node-3d/image-raub/README.md

 then the file is read and `'load'` event emitted.
 After this `image.data` is available as a Buffer, containing whole pixel data, and `image.width`/`image.height` contain image dimensions.

+Image class is supposed to provide the basic interface, which other libs, such as three.js are looking for.
+However, some additional features were added, and some removed.

+### Properties

+* `get/set number width/naturalWidth` - image width.
+* `get/set number height/naturalHeight` - image height.
+* `get/set [width, height] wh` - image width and height.
+* `get/set {width, height} size` - image width and height.
+* `get/set string src` - image source file.
+* `set function onload` - image source file.
+* `get boolean complete` - if image has already been loaded.